 Please note that ongoing and regular expenses associated with a class should be covered by departmental or program budgets.
 Wig grants are for one-time costs associated with teaching, developing a new course, extensively revising an old course, or making innovations in an existing course.

 For information about Wig grants, please contact Janise Roselle, Associate Dean for Academic Affairs, by email or ext.
 71747.

 A number of grants, usually ranging from $500 to $3,000, are awarded by the Teaching & Learning Committee for the development or substantial revision of courses.
 These grants are meant to reimburse faculty for items such as books, videos and software (up to $500); student assistants (up to $1000); travel for the applicant (up to $1,000); honoraria for training the faculty member; and conference or workshop registration fees related to preparation for the course (up to $500).

-Applications will be available during the application window listed above and the deadline is April 4, 2020.
+Applications will be available during the application window listed above and the deadline is April 4, 2021.
 Applicants should indicate if they have received a Wig grant in the past two years and, if so, the curricular results.
 Please submit proposals to the Associate Dean for Academic Affairs, Janise Roselle.
 The Teaching & Learning Committee will review the proposals in April, and awardees will be notified after the May Board of Trustees meetings.
 Please note these awards are approved by the Pomona College Board of Trustees and recipients will be notified by the end of May.
-Awards will become effective July 1, 2019 and must be spent by June 30, 2020.
+Awards will become effective July 1, 2020 and must be spent by June 30, 2021.

 Anticipated total funds available: $35,000